451hackathon/451-imp-report/draft-451-imp-report.md

 Introduction
 ============

 This document evaluates the usage of HTTP Status Code 451, which was standardized by the IETF in February 2016 {{RFC7725}}.
-This implementation report aims to illuminate whether the status code does what it set out to do ("provide transparency in circumstances where issues of law or public policy affect server operations"), the different ways it is being used, positive and negative impacts of the standard and we end with suggestions for improvement of the standard.
+This implementation report aims to illuminate whether the status code does what it set out to do ("provide transparency in circumstances where issues of law or public policy affect server operations"), the different ways it is being used, positive and negative impacts the standard might have and we end with suggestions for improvement of the standard.

 Vocabulary
 ==========